qubeio/hypr-gnome/README.md

 An Example of an exceptions.txt can be found in the repo.

-Ignoered applications will be opened screen centered and kept above all other windows.
+Ignored applications will be opened screen centered and kept above all other windows.
 These applications can be moved across the screen in floating mode.

 #### Adjusting inner and/or outer Window Gaps / Margins